brundinm/brundinm/README.md

   University Library's MARC records editing operations that were performed when the Library migrated to a new library services platform.
-The programming languages used were AWK, Bash (shell), Perl, Python, sed, and XSLT, and the MARC formats the scripts operated on were MARC mnemonic text records, MARCXML records, and MARC 21 binary records.
+The programming languages used were AWK, Bash (shell), Perl, Python, sed, and XSLT, and the MARC formats the scripts operated on were MARC 21 binary records, MARCXML and TurboMARC XML records, and MARC mnemonic text records.
 - Developed and enhanced various systems and software applications in the CWRC (Canadian Writing Research Collaboratory) Islandora repository at the University of Alberta, including developing the CWRC-hosted Royal Society of